wlperry/umd_biostats/ecostats_lectures/lecture_14/14_01_lecture_powerpoint.docx.md

 Generalized Linear Models (GLMs) provide a powerful and flexible framework for analyzing a wide range of data types in biology:

-1.  **Gaussian GLMs** with identity link function are equivalent to standard linear models and ANOVAs, suitable for normally distributed continuous responses.
+1.  **Gaussian GLMs** with identity link function equivalent to standard linear models and ANOVAs
 2.  **Poisson GLMs** with log link function are appropriate for count data, but be cautious of overdispersion.
+3.  **Negative Binomial** works with overdispersed data

-3.  **Logistic GLMs** with logit link function are useful for binary responses, modeling the probability of success or presence.
+4.  **Logistic GLMs** with logit link function are useful for binary responses - probability of success or presence.

-Key advantages of GLMs include:
+-   Key advantages of GLMs include:

--   Ability to handle various types of response variables beyond normal distributions
+    -   Handle various response variables beyond normal distributions
     -   Unified framework for linear modeling
     -   Flexibility in specifying the link function to match the data structure
     -   Interpretable parameters, though interpretation differs by model type

+# Summary and Conclusions

 When working with GLMs: